-Therefore, for a relatively large image lattice, if the Markov random field model (2) is to be fitted to an observed image, and synthesize images are to be sampled from the fitted model, the marginal histograms of filter responses hcan be estimated directly from the observed image, and synthesized images can be simulated by randomly sampling from the image ensemble $\Omega(h)$ .
+Therefore, for a relatively large image lattice, if we want to fit the Markov random field model (2) to an observed image, and synthesize images from the fitted model, we can directly estimate the marginal histograms of filter responses h from the observed image, and simulate images by randomly sampling from the image ensemble $\Omega(h)$.
 This can be accomplished using simulated annealing algorithm.
-See Wu et al. [24] for more details.
+See Wu, Zhu and Liu [24] for more details.